rafed/rafed.github.io/content/other/languages.md

   columns: '2'
 ---

-I'm on a quest to learn languages of the world.
-If I can pick up a new programming language/framework every other day, I'm sure I'm capable of doing this too!
-Here's my language todo list.
-Actively using Duolingo and other online resources to achieve this.
+I'm trying to learn as many languages as I can.
+I'm confident I can do this if I can learn a new programming language or framework every other day.
+Here is my to-do list for languages.
+I'm actively utilizing Duolingo and other online resources to achieve this.

 - [x] Bangla
 - [x] English